Gloria Jean Clark1

 L N and Donia James appeared on the 1910 U.S. Federal Census of Morgan County, Illinois, enumerated 27 April 1910, described as a farmer on a general farm.
 As were his parents, Charles W. James and Mary I. James.5

-Lloyd Nelson James and Cedonia Curl were farming Jacksonville R8 (post office) Section 5, Precinct 61, Township 15, Range 10, tenant of 87 acres, owned by his mother, Mary James.
+Lloyd Nelson James and Cedonia Curl were described as farming Jacksonville R8 (post office) Section 5, Precinct 61, Township 15, Range 10, tenant of 87 acres, owned by his mother, Mary James.
 He became a resident of the county in 1874 which may have been the year of his birth. in 1917 at Morgan County, Illinois, USA.11

 Loyd M and Idella I James appeared on the 1920 U.S. Federal Census of Jacksonville, Morgan County, Illinois, enumerated 6 January 1920, described as a truck farmer.
 What was his relationship to his farm hand, Sperry William James who was included in the enumeration of his household.8